Frequently asked questions

 How many appointments with the specialist are needed before we receive the appropriate traine?

-The first appointment with any specialist will involve diagnosis (assessment of condition, bite, breathing, habits).
-After establishing an accurate diagnosis and consulting with the parent, the appropriate U Concept device may be selected and tried out immediately.
+The first step for every specialist is diagnosis (assessment of condition, bite, breathing, habits, etc.), which forms the basis for selecting the right therapy and device.
+Once an accurate diagnosis has been made and agreed with the parent, the appropriate U Concept device can be selected, tried out and handed over immediately.

 So, if the specialist has a U Concept trainer in stock, you can take it home with you after the first appointment.